SpaceX shares fall as analysts point to long-term narrative

 *this image is generated using AI for illustrative purposes only.

-The recent selloff has boosted inverse ETFs, with the Defiance Daily Target 2X Short SpaceX ETF, GraniteShares Inverse SpaceX ETF, and Tradr 2X Short SpaceX Daily ETF all surging nearly 8% on Thursday.
+The recent volatility has also impacted exchange-traded funds (ETFs) tracking the stock.
+Inverse ETFs, including the Defiance Daily Target 2X Short SpaceX ETF, GraniteShares Inverse SpaceX ETF, and Tradr 2X Short SpaceX Daily ETF, surged nearly 8% on Thursday as the selloff intensified.

 like15